TaylorVesly/demo-recipes/README.md

 # odin-recipes

-This is a demo recipe website created with the purpose of practing HTML
+This is a demo recipe website created with the purpose of practicing HTML & CSS.